 Average daily budget

 You can set an average daily budget limit for a shared account.
 On the Shared account page, go to the Average daily budget section and click Configure.
 Specify the average daily spending per calendar week.

 The budget is calculated using the formula:

-The minimum budget is 1000 rubles per day (see other currencies).
+Minimum budget is 1000 rubles per day (values for other currencies).